-All beds are to be made daily in the prescribed manner.
-If a cell or room is not acceptable, disciplinary action will be taken.

-Unit meal rotation is ordinarily based on weekly sanitation ratings of each unit.
-The unit with the highest sanitation is called first, and the unit with the lowest rating is called last.

-Room or cell doors are to remain open in the General Housing Units from 6:00 a.m. to 10:00 p.m. during regular workdays to include weekends and holidays.
-The doors are to be opened completely where the door is closest to the wall when open.

-Each inmate is responsible for the cleaning and sanitation of her or her room or cell.

-Everyone is responsible for cleaning up after themselves.

-Sexually suggestive photographs are NOT authorized for display outside of the individual locker or cabinet.
-Provocative pictures, posters, cartoons, and any items cut out of magazines may not be displayed on the bulletin boards or in any cell or dorm.

-Showers are available every day, but inmates may not be in the shower during an official count.

-Safety shoes must be worn to work as designated in policy.

-Unit televisions may be viewed during established off-duty hours.
-During normal working hours, unit televisions may be viewed at the discretion of staff.
+- All beds are to be made daily in the prescribed manner.
+If the cleanliness in an area is not acceptable, disciplinary action will be taken. - Unit meal rotation is ordinarily based on weekly sanitation ratings of each unit.
+Ordinarily the unit with the highest sanitation is called first, and the unit with the lowest rating is called last. - Inmates are not allowed to be in ranges other than where they are housed. - Each inmate is responsible for the cleaning and sanitation of their area. - Everyone is responsible for cleaning up after themselves. - Sexually suggestive photographs are NOT authorized for display outside of the individual locker or cabinet.
+Provocative pictures, posters, cartoons, and any items cut out of magazines may not be displayed on the bulletin boards or in any cell or dorm. - Showers are available every day, but inmates may not be in the shower during an official count. - · Safety shoes must be worn to work as designated in policy. - Unit televisions may be viewed during established off-duty hours. - During normal working hours, unit televisions may be viewed at the discretion of staff.

+NOTICE TO INMATES: Male and female staff routinely work and visit inmate housing areas.